 The pool of Kithala Resort, Tissamaharama

-But Tamarind Tree was not the only Tissamaharama hotel I have experience of.
-I also have to mention the new, clean safari style Theme Resorts hotel since this hotel has a very good service and at least excellent lunches.
-This time we took international portions and all hotel guests seemed to be international as well.
+But Tamarind Tree is not the only Tissamaharama hotel we got to see.
+I also have to mention the new, clean safari style Theme Resorts hotel that has a very friendly service and at least a lunch that is excellent.
+This time we took international portions and all hotel guests looked international as well.
 Probably all of them were going to Yala.

 Very nice hotel this too.
 Why didn’t we choose to stay one more night in Tissamaharama, just for this hotel where you can imagine you are already in Yala?
 I liked the yellow, brown and dark green nature colors – and I liked the rice field view:

 It took us a whole day to travel to the other end of the south coast.
 In the west our travel agent had booked us into an Ahangama beach hotel.
 The small resort of Ahangama is perfectly located to Galle and Unawatuna.
 The hotel we stayed at was Insight Resort, a few words about it:

 Insight Resort was right on the beach so no long walk was needed to warm tropical waters.
 Our balcony faced the Indian Ocean and we could hear the sea at night, a thing that always makes me sleep well.